komondor-lab/plugin/README.md

 The plugin should supply a `getSpy()` and `getStub()` function, or `getReturnSpy()` and `getReturnStub()` function.

-The `Spy` is used to record to actions performed, while the `Stub` is used to replay the actions recorded.
+The `Spy` is used to record the actions performed, while the `Stub` is used to replay the actions recorded.

 The `ReturnSpy` and `ReturnStub` is used if the subject that cross the boundary is a return value of some other functions/methods.